garrandall/popular-music-data/tracks/on-me-meek-mill-cardi-b.md

 I do not come in your size
 Brand new Rolls, all bad bitches
 I want a freak nasty ho
-I seen a bitch go an' switch sides
+I seen a bitch go and switch sides

 I want a freak nasty ho, and I want all bad bitches